abanoubha/abanoubha/README.md

 __User experience__ of my software should be __seamless__, __intuitive__ and __fun__.

+For my __developer experience__, I tend to use _fewer dependencies_, I prefer _locality_ of functionality more than clean code in too many files, I tend to create _simpler UI_ for my sanity.

 I am in the __top GitHub users__ by __total contributions__, & by __public contributions__ in __Egypt__ according to [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/egypt.md) and [committers.top](https://committers.top/egypt_private).

 ## Software I Created